 When Your Medical Condition Is Urgent: How to Get a “Compassionate Allowance”

-But Social Security has a “Compassionate Allowance” list of specific types of cancer that qualify for faster approval.
+After you are approved, it can take several months to get Social Security Disability benefits.
+However, certain factors can help your case qualify for expedited processing.
+Social Security has a “Compassionate Allowance” list of specific types of cancer that qualify for faster approval.

 To get a Compassionate Allowance, your cancer must meet one of these requirements:

-- The cancer has spread
+- The cancer has spread.

-- The cancer is inoperable
+- The cancer is inoperable.

-- The cancer recurs despite treatment
+- The cancer recurs despite treatment.

-But you want your forms and documents to clearly show Social Security your situation.
-Your disability lawyer can make sure nothing gets overlooked.
+You don’t have to request a Compassionate Allowance.
+If you qualify, your application for benefits will automatically be flagged.
+However, you want your forms and documents to show Social Security your situation clearly so your disability lawyer can make sure nothing gets overlooked.

+Contact our legal team today to schedule a free initial consultation.
 Social Security Disability Is All We Do.